 (A) 62dB = 0.0251785 Pa (pascals – measure of sound pressure)

 Change % = 100 × (A – B)/((A + B)/2)

 ((0.0251785 + 0.00447744)/2) = 100 × 0.0207/(0.02966/2)

 = 100 × 1.39608

 That gives a 139.61% change in pressure level of sound.

 10db is a halving of sound as we hear it, so the 15dB reduction represents a significant reduction.

-Yes absolutely, follow the four step soundproofing method and you will get a significant reduction in noise, like our clients.
+Yes, absolutely, it will.
+Soundproofing works when you follow the four step soundproofing method.
+This method ensures you get a significant reduction in noise, like our clients.

 We give you a page of 50 homeowners with their contact numbers, they have all gone through the same decision process.
 You can phone them up and speak with them if you choose….maybe ask them yourself.

 If you have a noise problem, the first step is to fill out the form and book yourself a free noise diagnosis.
 If you are not within our installation area we can still help you with consultation advice.